NaturalNode/natural/README.md

 console.log("chainsaws".stem());
 ```

-the same thing can be done with a Lancaster stemmer:
+The same thing can be done with a Lancaster stemmer:

 ```javascript
 natural.LancasterStemmer.attach();